apache/gravitino/docs/how-to-use-gvfs.md

 | `fs.gvfs.filesystem.providers` | The file system providers.
 Set it to `gs` if it's a GCS fileset | (none)        | Yes                                                                                                   | 0.7.0-incubating |
 | `gcs-service-account-file`     | The path of GCS service account JSON file.                      | (none)        | Yes if it's a gcs fileset.                                                                            | 0.7.0-incubating |

-In the meantime, you need to place the corresponding bundle jar `gravitno-gcp-bundle-{version}.jar` in the Hadoop environment.
+In the meantime, you need to place the corresponding bundle jar [gravitino-gcp-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/gcp-bundle/) in the Hadoop environment.

 #### OSS fileset